alvaroEspinozaMerida/CA_Housing_Analysis/README.md

 Don’t be a turkey!
 Current Status:
 - start looking for new datasets that cover macroeconomic and financial data
+-  created scatterplots for debt in the USA for mortgages, credit card debt, and other debt types
+-

 Feedback from Professor: